seenaburns/dex-ui/README.md

 **How I contribute?**

-This project is here for reference and not in active development, so it is very unlikely I will continue to make changes, or respond to requests to make changes.
+This project is here for reference and not in active development, so it is very unlikely I will continue to make changes or respond to requests to make changes.

 **Why openFrameworks?**